matrix-org/synapse/README.rst

 Specify your desired localpart in the topmost box of the "Register for an account" form, and click the "Register" button.
-Hostnames can contain ports if required due to lack of SRV records (e.g. @matthew:localhost:8448 on an internal synapse sandbox running on localhost)
+Hostnames can contain ports if required due to lack of SRV records (e.g. @matthew:localhost:8448 on an internal synapse sandbox running on localhost).

+If registration fails, you may need to enable it in the homeserver (see `Synapse Installation`_ above)

 Logging In To An Existing Account